 Trading Standards teams are targeting criminals creating fake cigarettes made to look like popular brands.
 Counterfeit cigarettes are designed to look like well-known UK brands, but they typically contain foreign health advisories and no picture warnings on the packages.

 The problem is the illegal cigarette trade isn’t unique to the UK.
 According to KPMG’s Project Eros, 15.6% of cigarettes consumed in the Americas are illegal.
-That equates to about 40 billion illegal cigarettes.
-Governments in the region are losing approximately $4.6 billion in tax revenue each year due to the illegal tobacco trade.
+That equates to about 40 billion illicit cigarettes.
+Governments in the region are losing approximately $4.6 billion in tax revenue each year due to the illicit tobacco trade.
 Illegal cigarettes can also be used to launder dirty money and fuel organized crime.

 But the illegal tobacco trade also hurts countries in other ways, particularly with healthcare costs.
 Asbestos-laced cigarettes, like those found in the UK, may further increase the already-high rates of mesothelioma in the country.